AlexanderLindholt/TweenPlus/documentation/creation/introduction/README.md

 # Introduction

-When you require the module, it'll return a function, which you can use to create tweens:
+When you require the module, it’ll return a function, which you can use to create tweens:

 ```lua
 local Tween = require(script.TweenPlus)